0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 what made it even confusing is the fact that the dll code was being called, and the access violation was happening inside a random internal function in `ntdll` (`RtlAllocateHeap` for the ransomware, and some other `Nt*` function that `MessageBoxW` calls into in the other one)

-the solution was found by accident when I was trying different stuff to debug it. and for the dll that uses `MessageBox` was loading before calling the Dll function `user32.dll`, this made no sense to me because
+the solution was found by accident when I was trying different stuff to debug it. and for the dll that uses `MessageBox` was loading `user32.dll` before loading the test dll, this made no sense to me because

   A. that dll was already in memory before I loaded my test dll
   B. loading the test dll should cause any dll dependency to load as well

 so I went to the ransomware dll, figured out what function was calling `RtlAllocateHeap`, it was `GetAdaptersInfo`, looked up what dll it's located in (Iphlpapi.dll), loaded it before the ransomeware and ...